-All DSV companies and employees must adhere to national legislation, international regulations and standards, such as the OECD Guidelines for Multinational Enterprises, while following this Code of Conduct.
-The Code cannot cover every issue that may arise across our global organisation, and therefore you should always use common sense when conducting business on behalf of DSV.
-Where local laws and regulations contradict the standards set in this Code of Conduct, the local law shall take priority.
+The Code of Conduct applies to all employees, management and the Board of Directors.
+All DSV companies and employees must observe national legislation, international regulations and standards, such as the OECD Guidelines for Multinational Enterprises, while following this Code of Conduct.
+The Code of Conduct cannot cover every issue that may arise across our global organisation and we therefore expect that you always exercise caution when conducting business on behalf of DSV.
+Where local rules and regulations require stricter standards than those set out in this Code of Conduct, local law takes priority.